 Finally, treat your sweet tooth at a famous ice cream shop, where you’ll savor some of the finest artisan gelato in Venice, made with the freshest local ingredients and innovative flavors.

-Meeting in front of the Statue of the Man on the Horse in Campo SS Giovanni and Paolo
+Meet your guide for the Do Eat Better Experience Venice Food Tour in front of the Statue of the Man on the Horse in Campo SS Giovanni and Paolo

 Venice is a unique and enchanting city built on more than 100 small islands in a lagoon in the Adriatic Sea.
 Known for its canals, gondolas, and stunning architecture, Venice is a UNESCO World Heritage site and a must-visit destination for its rich history, art, and culture.
 The city offers a romantic and timeless atmosphere that captivates visitors from around the world.